 In fact, the Now Launcher enables some Android 6.0 Marshmallow’s features, even if you haven’t received the update yet.
 It’s a lightweight, no-nonsense launcher that gives you the best of the Google experience.

 Download: Google Now Launcher from Google Play Store (Free)

 Pintasking is such an incredible app, it’s a shame Google hasn’t baked this into Android already.
 Much like Facebook’s chat heads, Pintasking can minimize any app into a floating app icon.
 This makes multi-tasking much easier since you can seamlessly move between different apps without invoking the multi-window mode.

 The free version of Pintasking lets you minimize two apps to floating icons, but you can buy the Pro version ($3.99) for unlimited icons.
 However, the coolest part is Pintasking’s Alt-Tab equivalent.
 Swipe down from the notification bar’s left corner or swipe up from the Home button, and you’ll automatically be taken to the last app you were using; do it again and you’ll be taken back to the first app.

 Yup, it works just like Alt-Tab on Windows, and it’s a dramatic change in how you multitask on your Android.

-Download: Pintasking from Google Play Store (Free)
+Download: Pintasking from Google Play Store (Free) [No Longer Available]

 Here we have yet another “Google should really make this a part of Android” app.
 Android doesn’t really do a bad job with copy-paste functionality, but use Native Clipboard for a while, and you’ll wonder how you ever lived without it.
 It boosts copy-paste functionality on Android by letting you copy text in any app and continue copying without losing what you copied before.